Switzerland’s most renowned trans person no longer wants to be a woman

 Chaos or rainbow

 When Christian became Nadia just before the turn of the millennium, Brönimann was in their late twenties.
 Swiss television captured the journey in a detailed documentary.
-For eight years, filmmaker Alain Godet followed Brönimann, creating a filmExternal link that portrayed a transformation, but not a liberation.
+For eight years, filmmaker Alain Godet followed Brönimann, creating a filmExternal link (in German) that portrayed a transformation, but not a liberation.

-Alain Godet hat den Stationenweg von Nadias Frauwerdung acht Jahre lang mit der Kamera aufgezeichnet, der Film von 2004 ist ein Portrait in Nahaufnahme:

 At the end of the film, Godet asks Nadia: “If you look back now, would you do it again?”
 Brönimann reflects and responds: “Just imagine the chaos that would erupt if I said ‘No’.
 Then I would be really stuck.”